Method Man

+His stage name is a tribute to the 1979 martial arts film Method Man.

 Early life

-Born on March 2, 1971, in Hempstead, Long Island, Smith divided his childhood between his father's Long Island residence and his mother's home in the Park Hill section of Clifton, Staten Island, locally known as Killa Hill.
+Born on March 2, 1971 in Hempstead, Long Island, Smith divided his childhood between his father's Long Island residence and his mother's home in the Park Hill section of Clifton, Staten Island, locally known as Killa Hill.
 Growing up in Hempstead, Smith began playing lacrosse at a young age and continues to be a passionate supporter of the sport.
 He attended New Dorp High School, where he became friends with Remedy.
-He has two sisters, Terri and Missy.
+He has two sisters.

 Music career

 1992–1996: Enter the Wu-Tang (36 Chambers) and Tical

 As Wu-Tang Clan ascended to hip hop stardom, Method Man was always one of the most visible members of the collective.
-He was one of only two members to get a solo song on the group's debut album Enter the Wu-Tang (36 Chambers) and he was the first to release a solo album under the Clan's unusual contract which allowed its members to release albums under any record label.
+He was one of only two members (along with GZA) to get a solo song on the group's debut album Enter the Wu-Tang (36 Chambers) ("Method Man") and the first to release a solo album under the Clan's unusual contract which allowed its members to release albums under any record label.
 Method Man chose to sign with rap label Def Jam Recordings, although Elektra Records A&R man Dante Ross initially wanted to sign him around the same time Ross signed fellow group member Ol' Dirty Bastard.
 Method Man's solo debut, Tical (1994), was critically acclaimed and well received, entering the American charts at #4 and eventually selling in excess of one million copies.
-That album featured the hit single "All I Need", later remixed featuring Mary J. Blige, which won a Grammy ("I'll Be There for You/You're All I Need").
-During this time Method Man also became close friends with fellow New York City-based rapper The Notorious B.I.G., and was the only guest rapper featured on his debut album Ready to Die.
+That album featured the hit single "All I Need", later remixed featuring Mary J. Blige, which won a Grammy ("I'll Be There for You/You're All I Need to Get By").
+During this time Method Man also became close friends with fellow New York City-based rapper The Notorious B.I.G., and was the only guest rapper featured on his debut album Ready to Die, on the song "The What".
 He was also featured on Spice 1's album AmeriKKKa's Nightmare on the track "Hard 2 Kill".
 In 1995, he was also featured on "Got the Flava" off Showbiz and A.G.'s album Goodfellas.
-He also appeared on the Batman Forever soundtrack.
-His track, The Riddler, produced by RZA included a video with clips from the film.
-In 1996, Method Man appeared on Tupac Shakur's album All Eyez on Me, on the song "Got My Mind Made Up" alongside his rhyme partner Redman, the Dogg Pound (Daz and Kurupt) and Inspectah Deck, whose verse did not make the released album version (although his nickname "Rebel INS" can be heard as the song fades).
+He also appeared on the Batman Forever soundtrack: his track, The Riddler, produced by RZA included a video with clips from the film.
+In 1996, Method Man appeared on Tupac Shakur's album All Eyez on Me, on the song "Got My Mind Made Up" alongside his rhyme partner Redman, Tha Dogg Pound and Inspectah Deck, whose verse did not make the released album version, although his nickname "Rebel INS" can be heard as the song fades.
 He was also featured on Redman's 1996 album Muddy Waters on the track "Do What Ya Feel".